US Expat Tax Deductions and Credits

 Determining whether to opt for standard or itemized deductions is a complicated decision.
 You’ll want to be sure you are taking advantage of the most significant tax deduction available, and you also don’t want to spend unnecessary time putting together itemized deductions if the standard deduction is a better option for you.

-Consult a qualified tax professional to review your options.
+Consult a qualified tax professional like Greenback Expat Tax Services to review your options.

 2. Foreign Earned Income Exclusion

-The Foreign Earned Income Exclusion (FEIE) is a deduction that allows you to exclude the first $120,000 for the 2023 tax year.
+The Foreign Earned Income Exclusion (FEIE) is a deduction that allows you to exclude the first $126,500 for the 2024 tax year (filed in 2025).
 To qualify for the FEIE, you must meet either the Bona Fide Residence Test or Physical Presence Test.

 Earned income typically includes only salary or self-employment earnings.
 Unemployment earnings and passive income do not qualify for this exclusion.

-Self-employed individuals should note that the FEIE is applied to income taxes.
-It is not applied against self-employment tax, which is generally 15.3% of your business profits.
+Self-employed individuals should note that the FEIE applies to income taxes.
+It is not applied against self-employment tax, which is generally 15.3% of business profits.

 Once you claim the FEIE on a tax return, you must continue using it on subsequent returns for which you qualify.
 Not claiming it in future tax years may disqualify you from taking it for 5 years or more.